damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges II-Dictionaries (Advanced).md

         c.
 Loop through every string in the list of strings
         d.
 Inside the loop, add the string as a key and the length of the string as the value to the dictionary
         e.
 After the loop, return the new dictionary

+    >   Coding question

+        Write a function named word_length_dictionary that takes a list of strings named words as a parameter.
+The function should return a dictionary of key/value pairs where every key is a word in words and every value is the length of that word.

+    >   Code    :

+    >   Result  :